 Knowing your options is one of your most powerful tools in your financial toolbox.

-If you’re more inclined to choose a debt-free route for your family’s finances in the future but aren’t sure where to begin, I’ve created a financial roadmap for us moms just for that reason.
+If you’re more inclined to choose a debt-free route for your family’s finances in the future but aren’t sure where to begin, Laura Harris has created a financial roadmap for moms just for that reason.
 “The Stay-at-Home Mom Blueprint” is an eBook designed to help anyone seeking the steps to financial freedom to spend more time with their family.

 - 150 strategies to slice debt, save money, communicate in healthy ways with your spouse, sell your household goods, earn a side income from home, and successfully develop a budget.

-- My story of overcoming debt and sloppy spending to become debt-free and achieve my dream of staying home.
+- Harris’ story of overcoming debt and sloppy spending to become debt-free and achieve her dream of staying home.

 - Dozens of additional resources to equip you on your financial journey.